What You Need to Know About Masters Running

 Related: Faster as a Master’s: Master’s Running Tips

-As I approach 43, I am coming back from yet another injury with unfinished business.
-I want to break 5 minutes in the mile, break 1:20 in the half marathon, and get as close to a 2:45 marathon time as I can.
+At 43, I am coming back from yet another injury with unfinished business.
+I want to break 5 minutes in the mile, break 1:20 in the half marathon, and run a 2:4x marathon.

 People blame my age for my injuries, but I don’t.
 I blame my training.
 Age doesn’t have to be a limit.
 Instead, the art of training for masters running is training smart—and embracing that less is more.